16 July – 5 September

 A growing awareness about the importance of biodiversity has led to a more nuanced understanding of what the landscape is for and what is means for us.
-As part of this the very look of our countryside is being questioned as government policy, conservation projects, and new thinking heralds a change in our national understanding of the landscape.
+As part of this the very look of our countryside is being questioned as government policy, conservation projects, and new thinking heralds a change in our national understanding of the rural idyll.

-The popular idea of the English countryside has its origins in a Georgian desire for neatness perhaps inspired by the pastoral idyll rendered by Claude Lorrain and Nicholas Poussin whilst at the same time a series of enclosure acts were bringing common land into a new means of increased farming productivity.
+The popular idea of the English countryside has its origins in a Georgian desire for neatness perhaps inspired by the pastoral scenes rendered by Claude Lorrain and Nicholas Poussin whilst at the same time a series of enclosure acts were bringing common land into a new means of increased farming productivity.
 These still remain signposts of natural harmony, though perhaps now viewed as more composed or constructed than natural, but nonetheless strong aesthetic signifiers.

 Unkempt follows the Active Environmentalism Talks Programme which started at the beginning of this year.

 Active Environmentalism is a phrase that might be best described as emancipating our thinking through understanding to help with our own individual proactive decisions.

 Our own decisions and reasonings are personal but by being informed there is no doubt we are in a better position to make the right choices of our own accord.
 Active Environmentalism is about the private decision and not the placard debate.

 From better understanding nature at the sea bed and upwards, to rationalising how a price can be put on the environment, to radical thinking at the intersection of science and necessity which may question our belief in anything that has gone before.

 Underpinning this is an appreciation and respect for nature to which most artists will readily align and the prospect of innovation running like creativity itself at the vanguard of our thoughts.